 Verona is known worldwide for being the capital of troubled love, having hosted the story of the two most famous lovers in the world, Romeo and Juliet.
-In this article, our bloggers have listed the top 13 Verona things to do.
+Our bloggers have listed the top 13 things to do in Verona.

 Verona has a unique historic center, declared a World Heritage Site by Unesco for its architecture and urban structure.
 Romantic and fascinating with its bridges over the Adige river, the wonderful palaces, and the streets teeming with people.
 From the most famous balcony in the world, that of Juliet, to the wonderful squares and the spectacular Arena of Verona, history lovers will love how every era has left a mark, something to see and appreciate, in this city.
 For more articles check Tuscany Region in Italy.
 Let’s explore top Verona things to do.

 Icon and symbol of Verona, the Arena is an ancient Roman amphitheater with an elliptical shape erected in IA.C and built with Valpolicella stone with typical pink and red shades.
 Perhaps not everyone knows that the Arena, like the Colosseum in Rome, was used for playful shows that took place in the center of the amphitheater in the area called arena due to the presence of sand, which was used to absorb the blood of men and animals.

 On the southern side is the Gran Guardia, a palace dating back to the seventeenth century, which today hosts exhibitions and conferences.
 On the eastern side, on the other hand, Palazzo Barbieri stands out in all its beauty, built in the nineteenth century and today the seat of the Municipality of Verona.